Daewoo Precision Industries K2: K1 and K2 weapons systems

 When personnel from the South Korean army special command were invited to see the XB-series prototypes, they requested the development of a new submachine gun to quickly replace a series of different weapons in their use.
 With no time to develop a new weapon, ADD made one based on the XB rifle prototypes called XB-S (short).
 It used a direct impingement gas tube rather than a piston to achieve the required short length, which was faster to make since they had short-barrel CAR-15 designs to work off of and no time to redesign a new short gas piston.
 The barrel used 1:12 inch rifling to fire M193 rounds, as during its development there were no plans to adopt SS109 ammunition in the South Korean army.
-The shortened design was adopted as the K1A SMG in 1981 and issued to special forces, commanders, radio operators and others who needed a short SMG-like weapon.
+The shortened design was adopted as the K1A in 1981 and issued to special forces, commanders, radio operators and others who needed a short SMG-like weapon.

-While the K1A SMG is commonly regarded as an SMG version of the K2, the K1 is a separate weapon altogether.
-The primary differences between the two weapons include: development time and intent (the K1 took less time to develop and entered service sooner than the K2, and was developed originally as a submachine gun because it was intended to replace the M3 Grease Gun; the K2 was developed from the start as a service rifle); rifling (K1: 1-in-12 twist; K2: 1-in-7.3 twist); and gas system (the K1 uses a direct impingement gas system, while the K2 uses a long stroke gas piston system).
+While the K1A is commonly regarded as an shorter version of the K2, the K1 is a separate weapon altogether.
+The primary differences between the two weapons include: development time and intent (the K1 took less time to develop and entered service sooner than the K2, and despite being technically a carbine-length rifle was designated as a submachine gun because it was intended to replace the M3 Grease Gun; while the K2 was developed from the start as a service rifle); rifling (K1: 1-in-12 twist; K2: 1-in-7.3 twist); and gas system (the K1 uses a direct impingement gas system, while the K2 uses a long stroke gas piston system).
 In addition, some parts are not interchangeable between the two weapons even though they can use the same cartridge (KM193 (.223 Remington) 5.56 caliber; the K2 can also utilize the K100 (SS109) 5.56 caliber round).